wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

 = 2.0.5 =
-* Added the class attributes indicating the unit ID and the label(plugin custom taxonomy) in each products container output.
+* Added the class selectors representing unit ID and the label to the products container element.
 * Fixed a bug that the `column` option was saved always as 1 for the first time.
 * Refactored the code.